 • David Bowie went to #1 on the UK singles chart for the fourth time with the song, Let’s Dance– the first time he reached top of the charts on both sides of the Atlantic.
 (1983)

-158 years ago today, the American Civil War ended when Robert E. Lee and his Army of Northern Virginia surrendered to General Ulysses Grant and the Union Army.
+159 years ago today, the American Civil War ended when Robert E. Lee and his Army of Northern Virginia surrendered to General Ulysses Grant and the Union Army.

 The moment was the first time the two men had seen each other face-to-face in almost two decades.
 Suddenly overcome with sadness, Grant found it hard to get to the point of the meeting.

-The victorious general granted the parole and freedom to the 28,000 Confederate soldiers, allowing them to return home with their horses—and officers with their swords and pistols—effectively ending the four-year war.
+The victorious general granted parole and freedom to the 28,000 Confederate soldiers, allowing them to return home with their horses—and officers with their swords and pistols—effectively ending the four-year war.

-In addition to his generous terms, Grant also provided Lee with a supply of food rations for his starving army; Lee said it would have a very happy effect among the men and do much toward reconciling the country.
+In addition to his generous terms, Grant also provided Lee with a supply of food rations for his starving army; Lee said it would have a very happy effect on the men and do much toward reconciling the country.

 The surrender serendipitously occurred at the McLean House near Appomattox, Virginia, bought recently by Wilmer McLean, who fled his Bull Run farm to escape war after his property became the location of the first battle of the Civil War.
 As Lee left the house and rode away, Grant’s men began cheering in celebration, but Grant ordered an immediate stop.
 “The Confederates were now our countrymen, and we did not want to exult over their downfall,” he said.
 (1865)

-And, 84 years ago today, Marian Anderson sang for 75,000 people–and millions of radio listeners–from the steps of the Lincoln Memorial in one of the most important musical and cultural events of the 20th century.
+And, 85 years ago today, Marian Anderson sang for 75,000 people–and millions of radio listeners–from the steps of the Lincoln Memorial in one of the most important musical and cultural events of the 20th century.
 Tickets to see this contralto singer were so in demand that a large venue was needed to showcase her immense talent.
 When Constitution Hall in Washington, DC, which was owned by the Daughters of the American Revolution, refused to let her perform because she was black, America’s First Lady Eleanor Roosevelt resigned from the group and organized a public concert, instead.

 It was Easter Sunday when Secretary of the Interior Harold Ickes introduced Anderson to the vast crowd standing shoulder to shoulder on the National Mall, saying, “In this great auditorium under the sky, all of us are free.
 Genius, like justice, is blind.
 Genius draws no color lines.”
-After the opening performance of My Country ‘Tis of Thee (below), she sang an aria from La favorite by Gaetano Donizetti, then Franz Schubert’s Ave Maria.
+After the opening performance of My Country ‘Tis of Thee (below), she sang an aria from La Favorite by Gaetano Donizetti, then Franz Schubert’s Ave Maria.
 She ended the concert with three spirituals, Gospel Train, Trampin’, and My Soul is Anchored in the Lord.

-Eventually Anderson did sing at Constitution Hall, after the DAR apologized and changed its rules… (1939)
+Eventually, Anderson did sing at Constitution Hall, after the DAR apologized and changed its rules… (1939)

-Also, 163 years ago today, Édouard-Léon Scott de Martinville made a 10-second recording on his phonautograph machine of Au Clair de la Lune (“By the Light of the Moon”), a simple French folk song of the 18th century.
+Also, 164 years ago today, Édouard-Léon Scott de Martinville made a 10-second recording on his phonautograph machine of Au Clair de la Lune (“By the Light of the Moon”), a simple French folk song of the 18th century.
 It became the oldest known recording of an audible human voice.
 (1860)

-And, 60 years ago today, Sir Winston Churchill, the English Prime Minister who led Allied forces to defeat the Nazis in World War II, became the first of only eight people ever to be proclaimed an Honorary citizen of the United States.
+And, 61 years ago today, Sir Winston Churchill, the English Prime Minister who led Allied forces to defeat the Nazis in World War II, became the first of only eight people ever to be proclaimed an Honorary citizen of the United States.
 Too ill to travel, he watched on television as President John F. Kennedy bestowed the honor in a ceremony attended by Churchill’s son and grandson.

 Churchill_V_sign_1940-pubdomain